BMC Leyland Motor Cars in Australia

 (reviewed April 2023)

 Overall opinion: A massive fail.
 Quotes from social media by Mr Sneddon: the original and only book, first published in 2016, covering the total production of the Mini range in Australia”.
 “I prepared and published my book “Australian Mini & Moke - 1961 to 1982 in 2016 with the aim of addressing much of the incorrect information then present, and still today, within the Mini world.”
 “Thus far, the published data has stood the test of time however I welcome any constructive criticism which contradicts any published data.
 “Yes I did write the book and yes I am right.”
-With over 600 errors in a book of 258 pages, I’ve taken the distasteful step of writing a negative review because it is time someone called this book out for what it is - a load of crap.
+With over 600 errors in a book of 258 pages, I’ve taken the distasteful step of writing a negative review because it is time someone called this book out for what it is.
 The problems begin on page 2 with the assignment of copyright to a fictitious publisher, and then continue from the tankers rounding “Cape Horn” on their way from the Middle East to UK on page 12 to the “brass” synchromesh and bushes in a Morris 850 transmission on page 248.
 If the book can’t get these simple things right, what then for the remainder?
 Not surprisingly, numerous errors of fact and other absurdities can be found throughout, from the listing of Deluxe features for the Morris 850 on page 44 to the deletion of valve cotters for all models in 1969.
 Wrong part numbers; historical inaccuracies; the list goes on and on.
-Being a second edition, one would expect most issues to have been corrected - and perhaps they were and what we see now is the remainder.
-The authoritative tone used, and the lack of acknowledgements gives the book an air of arrogance all the more reinforced by the author’s puerile comments on social media that followed this review.
-In May 2023, a “correction sheet” was promised by the author but as of 2024, none has been seen the present reviewer.
+Mr Sneddon claims that the 2nd edition was published to correct “a printing error” (presumably made by the printer) in the first.
+One wonders what that error must have been to trigger a 2nd edition yet leave behind such a litany of problems.
+The authoritative tone used, and the lack of acknowledgements gives a certain air of arrogance which is all the more reinforced by the author’s puerile comments on social media that followed this review.
+In May 2023, Mr Sneddon promised a “correction sheet” but as of July 2024, none has been seen by the present reviewer.
 Apologies for the negativity, but this book is a massive fail.

 www.eightfifty.com - Evan Williamson